 by means of telecommunication or electronic communication.

-Unconsented contact that may warrant a stalking charge includes not only physical or verbal contact with the victim, but any act in disregard of a victim's expressed desire to be avoided or discontinued:
+Unconsented contact that may warrant a criminal charge includes not only physical or verbal contact with the victim, but any act in disregard of a victim's expressed desire to be avoided or discontinued:

 If the willful harassment or following causes a reasonable victim "to feel frightened, intimidated, threatened, harassed, or molested," the stalker is guilty of a misdemeanor on the first offense.
 Subsequent offenses and violation of Victim Protective Orders (VPO) are felonies.

-Kidnapping is punishable by a maximum of 20 years in prison; however, other offenses are often charged in conjunction with kidnapping, including rape or human trafficking.
-If the kidnapping was committed for ransom or extortion, it is punishable by a minimum of 10 years in prison.
+Kidnapping is punishable by a maximum of 20 years in prison; however, other offenses are often charged in conjunction, including rape (https://www.oklahoma-criminal-defense.com/rape) or human trafficking (read more here).
+If the crime was committed for ransom or extortion, it is punishable by a minimum of 10 years in prison.

-If you are charged with stalking, harassment, or kidnapping, or if you are subject to a VPO as a result of a stalking or harassment allegation, consult an attorney to determine how to best handle your case.
+If you are charged with any of these crimes or if you are subject to a VPO as a result of a stalking or harassment allegation, consult an attorney to determine how to best handle your case.
 Call Phillips & Associates at (405) 418-8888 or submit our online case review form for a confidential case analysis.